“God is a Jew.”

 Unfortunately for them (especially as the end of the age closes upon us), God does not change, and therefore “the gifts and the calling of God are irrevocable” (Rom 11:29).
 Though God is indeed “the Lord of all the earth” (Ps.
 97:5; Zech.
 6:5), including all of the Gentiles (cf. Rom.
 3:29), He will always be first and foremost the God of Israel.
 And the words of the angel Gabriel will indeed come to pass: “He will be great and will be called the Son of the Most High.
 The Lord God will give him the throne of his father David, and he will reign over the house of Jacob forever; his kingdom will never end.”
 (Luke 1:32-33).

-Gabriel could have declared any of the Gentile metanarratives rampant in the church today, but he clearly confirmed the popular Jewish metanarrative of the day.
+Gabriel could have declared any of the Gentile metanarratives rampant in the church today, but he clearly confirmed the popular Jewish metanarrative of that day.
 The incarnation clearly means that the vision of the Law and the Prophets will come to pass as literally spoken.
 And the cross and the resurrection prove it to be so (cf. Acts 1:7; 3:21; 5:31; etc.).